diniezikryy/product-feedback-app/product-feedback-frontend/notes.md

 ## To-Do

 1. Test out some routing (DONE)
-2. Use a locally hosted mongoDB and express API to continue building the application
+2. Use a locally hosted mongoDB and express API to continue building the application (DONE)

 Locally hosted mongoDB -> ProductFeedbacks ProductFeedbacks must have the following collections